-In order to undertake probation officer training, you first need to become a probation services officer (PSO).
-Vacancies for unqualified PSOs are advertised on the websites of individual probation trusts.
-Once employed as a PSO, there are two routes available that will qualify you to apply for a job as a probation officer.
+In order to undertake probation officer training, entrants must first become a probation services officer (PSO).
+Vacancies for PSOs are advertised on the websites of individual probation trusts.
+Once employed as a PSO, there are two routes available to qualify as a probation officer.

-For route one, you will need to undertake a three-year honours degree in community justice and a Vocational Qualification Diploma in Probation Practice Level 5 (VQ5).
-To gain access to this route, you will need to have obtained the Vocational Qualification Diploma in Probation Practice Level 3 (VQ3) whilst working as a PSO.
-Then, in order to qualify as probation officer, you need to study for the honours degree and gain competence for the VQ5.
+Route one is a three-year honours degree in community justice and a Vocational Qualification Diploma in Probation Practice Level 5 (VQ5).
+To gain access to this route, the Vocational Qualification Diploma in Probation Practice Level 3 (VQ3) must be obtained whilst working as a PSO.
+Whilst studying for the honours degree, applicants must gain competence for the VQ5.
 Training is a mixture of academic and practical work.
-For a significant part of the course you will manage a caseload of offenders and will be managed by senior probation officers.
+A significant part of the training is the management of a caseload of offenders whilst under the supervision management of a senior probation officer.
 Academic input is delivered by distance learning, as well as regular workshops.

-Qualification does not guarantee a job and you will need to apply for a probation officer position as and when they arise.
-For more information on how to qualify as a probation officer see Careers in Probation .
+Qualification does not guarantee a job and candidates will need to apply for probation officer positions as and when they arise.

 Pre-entry experience of working with offenders or other vulnerable groups is usually required when applying for PSO jobs.
-This can be gained through either paid or voluntary work with probation hostels, prison visiting services, victim support services, youth offending teams or community payback teams.
+This can be gained through either paid or voluntary work in approved premises, prison visiting services, victim support services, youth offending teams or community payback teams.

 If you want to work as a probation officer in Northern Ireland, you must be a qualified social worker.
 Candidates need to have some experience working with offenders and should apply through the Universities and Colleges Admissions Service (UCAS) for a degree in social work.
-For more information see the Probation Board for Northern Ireland (PBNI) and the Northern Ireland Social Care Council (NISCC) .
+For more information see:

 Candidates need to show evidence of the following: